 Third Party: Any other participant in the process, including a witness to the conduct, an individual who makes a report on behalf of another person, or an affected community member.

 Non-Cornell Individuals: Individuals who have reported, been accused of, or were a witness to possible sexual misconduct who are not directly affiliated with the college.
 Non-Cornell individuals may include private contractors, volunteers with college programs, or campus visitors.

-Sexual Misconduct: Sexual misconduct includes sexual harassment, sexual violence, rape, sexual assault, domestic violence, dating/relationship violence, sexual exploitation, sexual manipulation, stalking, and sexual harassment.
+Sexual Misconduct: Sexual misconduct includes sexual violence, rape, sexual assault, domestic violence, dating/relationship violence, sexual exploitation, sexual manipulation, stalking, and sexual harassment.